 - Niter Kibbeh: The flavorful Ethiopian spiced clarified butter is the basis of this dish and adds incredible flavor to every bite.

-- Add in the boiled eggs and simmer for 10 mins on low heat.
+- Cook for 30-40 minutes or till the chicken is tender.
+Add in the boiled eggs and simmer for 10 mins on low heat.

 - Taste for spices & adjust.